 This function is mostly used for debugging during development, in normal operation the counters should nearly always stay at 0.

-The following defines are available for this function:
+The following constants are available for this function:

 New in version 2.3.3 (Firmware).